Tipcat-98/redditpostsgw2tipcat/README.md

 * Call and Response: does not spawn the afterimage if no enemy is nearby or the enemy is invulnerable, this ruins the supportive aspects of the trait.
 * Ego Restoration: does not grant a clone when used with Tale of the Second Scion.
 * Inspiring Distortion (Inspiration): Does not work with Harmonious Harp (F4)
-* Auspicious Anguish: Test if it converts conditions

 ## Point-by-point Community Feedback <br>
 **Fortissimo** overshadows the other 2 Grandmaster traits, this is in part due to Call and Response being so broken with Shatter traits.